<< ARI Watch

 What do these three statements have in common?

 What Mr. Wakeland means by “maneuver” is clear enough.
-In the context he uses it the word connotes deceit, like “manipulate.”
+In the context he uses the word it connotes deceit, like “manipulate.”
 Roosevelt did in fact deceive the public.
 Roosevelt fooled many men into eagerly enlisting, and he deceived Congress into enacting conscription which rounded up those not so eager.

-As for Chalabi, he was no “hero in error.”
-He was a “hero” in deceit.
+As for Chalabi, he was no “hero in error,” he was a “hero” in deceit.

 ...
 Well, each in its own way advocates the pragmatic lie, the “noble” lie.